U.S. opposes plans to make WHO more independent

 Four European officials involved in the talks, who declined to be named because they were not authorized to speak to the media, confirmed the U.S. opposition.
 The U.S. government had no immediate comment.

-The WHO’s core budget is aimed at fighting pandemics and strengthening health care systems across the world.
-It also raises an additional $1 billion or so a year to tackle specific global challenges such as tropical diseases and influenza.
+The WHO's core budget is aimed at fighting pandemics and strengthening healthcare systems across the world.
+It also raises around an additional $1 billion a year to tackle specific global challenges such as tropical diseases and influenza.

 Supporters say that the current reliance on voluntary funding from member states and from charities such as the Bill and Melinda Gates Foundation forces the WHO to focus on priorities set by the funders, and makes it less able to criticize members when things go wrong.